History

 was a practice that had been apprenticed from generation to generation

-for over 5000 years, without written records or formal instruction.
+for over 5000 years, with very few written records and no formal instruction.

 YANKEE VINE-KILLER BUG